maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

 ## Cool that Coffee Down

-The first part of the solution came intentionally with IcedCoffeeScript; use continuation-passing-style conversion to achieve the illusion of threads:
+The first part of the solution came intentionally with IcedCoffeeScript; use CPS conversion to achieve the illusion of threads:

 {% highlight coffeescript %}
 get2 = (cb) ->